 Tumour stage for tumours starting in the space around the eye (orbit):

-If your pathologist cannot reliable evaluate the tumor size or the extent of growth, it is given the tumour stage pTX (primary tumour cannot be assessed).
+If after microscopic examination, no tumour is seen in the resection specimen sent to pathology for examination, it is given the tumour stage pT0 which means there is no evidence of primary tumour.
+If your pathologist cannot reliably evaluate the tumour size or the extent of growth, it is given the tumour stage pTX (primary tumour cannot be assessed).
 This may happen if the tumour is received as multiple small fragments.

+Cancerous solitary fibrous tumours are given a nodal stage of 0 or 1 based on the presence or absence of cancer cells in one or more lymph nodes.
 If no cancer cells are seen in any lymph nodes, the nodal stage is N0.
 If no lymph nodes are sent for pathological examination, the nodal stage cannot be determined, and the nodal stage is listed as NX.
 If cancer cells are found in any lymph nodes, then the nodal stage is listed as N1.

-Cancerous (malignant) solitary fibrous tumours are given an metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+Cancerous solitary fibrous tumours are given a metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.